Dynamic Construction Financial Model Excel with 10-Year Projections

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 This construction financial model Excel provides structured, 10-year financial projections for contractor and construction businesses.
-It translates project timelines, costs, revenues, and funding structures into integrated cash flow, income statement, and balance sheet forecasts aligned with feasibility studies, business plans, and funding requirements.
+It seamlessly translates project timelines, costs, revenues, and funding structures into integrated cash flow, income statement, and balance sheet forecasts.

-This construction financial model Excel delivers dynamic 10-year financial projections for contractors and construction businesses.
-It converts project schedules, cost structures, and funding assumptions into integrated cash flow forecasts and financial statements.
-Built for business planning, feasibility studies, and funding discussions, the model supports accurate financial projections and disciplined decision-making across multiple construction project types.
+This construction financial model Excel generates dynamic 10-year projections for contractors, converting project schedules, cost structures, and funding into integrated cash flows and statements.
+Optimised for business planning, feasibility, and funding, it ensures precise projections across project types with IRR, DSCR, and liquidity insights.

 See Exactly What You Get—Before You Buy this Construction Financial Model Excel Template.

-Dive into our structured video walkthrough for a high-level overview of the logic and functionality of this Construction Financial Model Excel Template.
+Dive into our structured video walkthrough for a high-level overview of the logic and functionality of this financial model for construction companies and building contractors.
 Understand the template’s logic and functionality by exploring the Inputs → Calculations → Outputs sequence.

 See how the template defines revenue drivers across three project groups and multiple projects with timelines, contract values, and progress payments.